Michel Aoun: Rival governments: 1988

 On 22 September 1988, 15 minutes before the expiration of his term, the outgoing president Amine Gemayel appointed Aoun as Prime Minister, heading a military government to be formed by six members of the Martial Court, three of which are Christian and three are Muslims.
-He also dismissed the civilian administration of acting Prime Minister Selim Hoss.
+He also dismissed the civilian administration of acting Prime Minister Salim al-Huss.
 The Muslims refused to serve, and submitted their resignations on the next day.
 Gemayel accuses Syria of forcing them to do so, claiming that they accepted their roles when he contacted them.
 He also says that he considered forming a cabinet of judges or politicians.
 Having failed to form a political caretaker government, and feeling that judges "can't defend themselves", he opted for a military cabinet.
-Indeed, Amine Gemayel had recognized that his own nemesis throughout his presidency, the militia his slain brother Bashir Gemayel had founded, the Lebanese Forces, would also attempt to undermine the authority of a caretaker government.
+Indeed, Amine Gemayel had recognized that his own nemesis throughout his presidency, the militia his slain brother Bachir Gemayel had founded, the Lebanese Forces, would also attempt to undermine the authority of a caretaker government.
 Backed by Syria and its local allies, Al-Hoss declared his dismissal invalid.
 Two governments emerged, one civilian and mainly Muslim in West Beirut, headed by Hoss as the Acting Prime Minister, the other, military and Christian, in East Beirut, led by Michel Aoun as the Interim Prime Minister.
 Aoun held the additional portfolio of minister of defense.

 Gemayel's move was of questionable validity, as it violated the unwritten National Pact of 1943, which reserved the position of prime minister for a Sunni Muslim.
 Gemayel argued, however, that as the National Pact also reserved the presidency for a Maronite Christian, and as the Prime Minister assumes the powers and duties of the President in the event of a vacancy, it would be proper to fill that office temporarily with a Maronite.
 Gemayel referenced the historical precedent of 1952, when General Fouad Chehab, a Christian Maronite, was appointed as prime minister of a transition government following the resignation of President Bechara El Khoury.